ElementalHaven/DoomSectorTriangulationDemo/README.md

 ## Requirements

-Requires JDK 8 or newer to build / Java 8 or newer to run
+- JDK 8 or newer to build / Java 8 or newer to run
+- [Topdown Framework](https://github.com/ElementalHaven/Topdown-Framework) as the core of the rendering & config system

 ## Controls